KITATUS/KITATUS.github.io/_posts/2022-02-23-hitOverlaps.md

 <script src="https://gist.github.com/KITATUS/f8178526c0793ff9c540991c03fd526c.js"></script>

 Looking at the first of the two lines of code what we are doing is getting the Box Component and getting the Delegate for BeginOverlap.
-From where, we are telling that Delegate that we wish to be informed when it is fired.
-We do this by telling it to execute a function in our class and specifically we want it to trigger the ```OverlapBegin``` function.
+From there, we are telling that Delegate that we wish to be informed when it is fired.
+We do this by telling it to execute a function in our class and specifically that we want it to trigger the ```OverlapBegin``` function.

 Because of what the Delegate will broadcast (in terms of variables) matches with that function, it will correctly passthrough the data and execute our function when the Delegate is triggered.